 Marianne Hirsch is William Peterfield Trent Professor Emerita of English and Comparative Literature and the Institute for the Study of Sexuality and Gender at Columbia University.
 In the fall of 2023, Hirsch is teaching “Genealogies of Feminism: Vision and Difference” in ISSG.

-A member of the American Academy of Arts and Sciences and a former President of the Modern Language Association of America.
-She was born in Romania, and educated at Brown University where she received her BA/MA and Ph.D. degrees.
+A member of the American Academy of Arts and Sciences and a former President of the Modern Language Association of America, Hirsch was born in Romania and educated at Brown University where she received her BA/MA and Ph.D. degrees.

 Hirsch’s work combines feminist theory with memory studies, particularly the transmission of memories of violence across generations.
 Her recent books include School Photos in Liquid Time: Reframing Difference, co-authored with Leo Spitzer (University of Washington Press, 2020), and the co-edited volumes Imagining Everyday Life: Engagements with Vernacular Photography (Steidl, 2020) and Women Mobilizing Memory (Columbia University Press, 2019).
 Earlier publications include The Generation of Postmemory: Writing and Visual Culture After the Holocaust (Columbia University Press, 2012), Ghosts of Home: The Afterlife of Czernowitz in Jewish Memory, co-authored with Leo Spitzer (University of California Press, 2010), Family Frames: Photography, Narrative, and Postmemory (1997), and The Familial Gaze (ed.1999).
 With Leo Spitzer, Hirsch curated "School Photos and Their Afterlives,” an exhibit at the Hood Museum of Art, Dartmouth College.